mtlynch/mtlynch.io/_retrospectives/2019-11-05-isitketo-month-10.md

 ---
 title: Is It Keto - Month 10
+excerpt: Quickly made my first sale, then struggled to make more.
+header:
+  og_image: /images/retrospectives/2019/11/first-payment.jpg
 ---

 ## One-Line Summary

-Selling meal plans is harder than I expected.
+Quickly made my first sale, then struggled to make more.

 ## Highlights

-* I sold my first meal plan on Is It Keto.
+* I sold my first meal plan on [Is It Keto](https://isitketo.org).
+* I then tried five different experiments for increasing sales.
+* Is It Keto's revenue dropped for the month as I redirected resources toward its failing meal plans.

 ## Goal Grades